Observation of flow angle and flow magnitude fluctuations in Pb-Pb collisions at $\sqrt{s_{\rm NN}}$ = 5.02 TeV at the CERN Large Hadron Collider

-\end{linenomath*} The limits on the first-moment flow angle and magnitude fluctuations connect the study of the separated fluctuations with the previous studies of flow vector fluctuations using only two-particle correlations~\cite{ALICE:2017lyf,CMS:2013bza,Khachatryan:2015oea}.
+The limits on the first-moment flow angle and magnitude fluctuations connect the study of the separated fluctuations with prior studies of flow vector fluctuations based on two-particle correlations~\cite{ALICE:2017lyf,CMS:2013bza,Khachatryan:2015oea}.
 All the above correlators are calculated with the generic framework~\cite{Bilandzic:2013kga,Moravcova:2020wnf}, which corrects the non-uniformities in the acceptance of the detector.
-As the correlations in Eqs. (\ref{eq:FlowAngle}) and (\ref{eq:FlowMag}) are themselves correlated, the statistical uncertainty is estimated by the bootstrap method of random sampling with replacement.
+The statistical uncertainties of these two correlators in Eqs. (\ref{eq:FlowAngle}) and (\ref{eq:FlowMag}) are estimated with the bootstrap method of random sampling with replacement.